How To Guide: Hardening Mozilla Firefox Quantum For Privacy & Security 2018 Edition

 To disable WebRTC, search for media.peerconnection.enabled and double-click on it.
 It should set it toFALSE.

-We will also want to disable the very weak 3DES cipher.
+We want to disable the very weak 3DES cipher.
 To locate the cipher, search for "security*des" (without the quotes).
 Set the result to FALSE by double clicking on it.

 Next, we will make our browser reject insecure negotiation attempts with websites, and also warn us if an unsafe negotiation somehow takes place.
 To set these options, search for "security.ssl.require_safe_negotiation".
 It should be set to TRUE.

 The other setting is "security.ssl.treat_unsafe_negotiation_as_broken".
 It should be set to TRUE.

 Next, we will make it so that Firefox does not remember form information anywhere.
 This is by searching for "browser.formfill.enable" and setting it to FALSE.

 Next, we will make Firefox resist forms of browser fingerprinting, by refusing to divulge canvas information.
 This is done by setting the "privacy.resistFingerprinting" value to True by double clicking on it.

 Next, we will disable face detection using cameras.
 We do this by setting the "camera.control.face_detection.enabled" setting to FALSE.

 Next, we will make it so that Firefox will not cache data to disk.
 This is make sure that no shadow copies of your browsing information exist on your device.
 Set "browser.cache.disk.enable" to FALSE.

 Firefox has a separate cache setting for secure websites.
 We also need to set "browser.cache.disk_cache_ssl" to FALSE.